 If the eschar is peeling or oozing or has symptoms of potential infection, your doctor may recommend a wound treatment method known as debridement to remove dead tissues.

 There are different methods of debridement, including:

 - autolytic debridement, which involves applying an enzyme-coated dressing that breaks down dead tissue

 - enzymatic debridement, which means to apply chemicals that remove dead skin tissue

 - mechanical debridement, which involves using special tools to remove dead skin

 - surgical debridement to cut away dead tissue

-In addition to treating the wound, your physician will try to make you as comfortable as possible.
-This includes prescribing pain-relieving medications and medications to relieve muscle spasms, which can affect wound healing.
+In addition to treating the wound, your doctor will try to make you as comfortable as possible.
+This includes prescribing pain relieving medications and medications to relieve muscle spasms, which can affect wound healing.
 Antibiotics may be used to prevent infection.
-You will want to eat a healthy diet high in protein, which promotes skin healing.
+You’ll want to eat a healthy diet high in protein, which promotes skin healing.